GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 The one on the left aggregates the events and writes them to the BigQuery average table.

 1. Use the timestamp in the event object and emit it with the object.
-This is then used to create a sliding window of 300 seconds which starts every 30 seconds.
+This is then used to create a sliding window of 300 seconds that starts every 30 seconds.

         records | 'Add timestamp' >> beam.ParDo(AddTimestampToDict()) |
              'Window' >> beam.WindowInto(beam.window.SlidingWindows(